jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 Advanced Command Articles,
 2008-08

 When machine instructions are invoked in Circular as calls to Circular commands, that invoke the instruction, then a string of such machine instructions has a real overhead around it.
-Therefore, pure stretches of assembly commands calls should be packed in a clause, that gets a binaral that is the exact machine code, compiled as a stretch of binary, instead of separate ‘symbol’ commands.
+Therefore, pure stretches of assembly commands calls should be packed in a nested command, that gets a binaral that is the exact machine code, compiled as a stretch of binary, instead of separate ‘symbol’ commands.
 That should take care of the overhead, when writing deep-core assembly stuff.

 JJ